lanl/adscodex/README.md

 Decodes the specified list of oligos into a file.
 If not all data can be recovered, the output file might have holes.

+### Miscelaneous utilities

+The utils directory contains many utilities that can be used to analyze sequenced data.

 ## Unit Tests

 The packages have some limited unit tests that can be run by the